Tasman-Lee/Prime-Number-Calculator/README.md

 # Prime-Number-Calculator

+This Python code committed is a calculator program that calculates the sum of prime numbers in an array list.
+The program is capable of:

+- Remove duplicating numbers in the array list
+- Identify if the numbers in the array are prime numbers
+- Calculate the sum of the prime numbers in the array list

+The formula of prime numbers
-This python code is a prime number calculator program.
-It executes the numbers provided in an array, and it is capabke to remove any duplicating numbers in the list and identify if the numbers in the array are prime numbers
+- There is no apparent sequence for prime numbers as they are discrete and determined by divisibility properties.
+However, this program uses an algorithm to identify if the numbers are prime numbers.